 • Their wife/partner spending too much time on her phone/with friends/with the kids/etc

-Naturally, men at first believe they need more of the things they’re not experiencing.
+Naturally, men initially believe they need more of the things they’re not experiencing.

 More appreciation, respect, together time, warmth, closeness, attention, affection, touch, intimacy, sex, time, and more.

-But these actually aren’t needs.
+But these aren’t oftentimes truly “needs”.
 Though these things aren’t insignificant, no man dies for not receiving them.

 In truth, these are strategies to meet deeper needs – things that haunt a man’s soul at the fiber of his being.
 It’s not that he feels he will die without them, but that he won’t live if he doesn’t experience them.

-Men feel disconnected.
-Men want to feel connected.
-Men seek connection.
+Men feel disconnected, want to feel connected, and seek connection.
 All their complaints generally point to feeling disconnected.
 Everything else is just the fruit of not feeling secure in their connections.

 Are we really disconnected?